Learn how to use Dasha AI with Voximplant to automate customer conversations within a call center environment.

 config_nameis the name of the config to use later.

-dasha sip create-inbound --application-name exampleApp vox_inbound
+dasha sip create-incoming --application-name exampleApp vox_incoming

 This command gives you a Dasha’s SIP URI to call.
 For example, sip:email@example.com